godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

 To do so, you first need to compile Godot.
 See the :ref:`doc_introduction_to_the_buildsystem` page to learn how.
-Then, execute the compiled godot executable with the ``--doctool`` option.
+Then, execute the compiled godot executable with the ``--doctool`` option, from the godot root directory.
 For example, if you're on 64-bit Linux the command is:

 ::